Content style guide

 Cleopatra VII, Darius III, Henry VIII,

-See also Dates and times.
+Refer also to Dates and times.

 Page titles

-Whether a Heading 1 on a web page or on a document, titles should always be sentence case unless they contain proper nouns.
+Whether a Heading 1 on a webpage or on a document, titles should always be sentence case unless they contain proper nouns.

 Page title – front loading